-The First Loss Credit Enhancement Loan or such balance as shall remain outstanding from time to time, bears interest at 3 month JIBAR plus 5.0%.
-Although interest accrues on a daily basis, it only becomes owing in respect of each Interest period to the extent that the notional amount of net income accrued to Nqaba, after taking account of all other income and expenses, exceeds the interest to be accrued.
-Nqaba shall not incur any obligation, then or at any later date, to pay such excess.
+The First Loss Credit Enhancement Loan or such balance as shall remain outstanding from time to time, bears interest at 3 month JIBAR plus 3.0% effective from 24 February 2020 (previously 5%).
+Although interest accrues on a daily basis, it only becomes owing in respect of each interest period to the extent that the notional amount of net income accrued to Nqaba, after taking account of all other income and expenses, exceeds the interest to be accrued.
+No interest will be paid on the subordinated debt until such time these notes are fully repaid, but interest continues to be accrued and will be paid once cash becomes available in the priority of payments.